 As visitors walk downstairs to the lower level of the Nature Center, they can explore displays representing three major habitats at Jester Park: wetlands, prairie, and woodlands.
 These displays help visitors identify plant and animal species in the park, discover relationships and connections between different species in the ecosystem.

-This exhibit will educate visitors about the history of Iowa’s indigenous people and is anticipated to open to the public in the spring of 2022.
+This exhibit educates visitors about the history of Iowa’s indigenous people.
 Over the past 30 years, three private collections of artifacts have been donated to Polk County Conservation.
 All of the artifacts originated from S.E.
 Polk County and represent over 12,000 years of human inhabitance of this area.

 Explore either side of a freestanding display that depicts a wetland habitat.
 Visitors can scoop up aquatic animals and look through a microscope to understand the importance of wetlands and good water quality.
 Along the critter wall, visitors can enjoy the large aquariums with live turtles and fish.